 - Refund protection insurance up to £200 if a retailer refuses to refund an eligible item.

-- Purchase protection insurance up to £2,500 for items stolen or damaged within 90 days or purchase.
+- Purchase protection insurance up to £2,500 for items stolen or damaged within 90 days of purchase.

 Which Cards Compete With This Card?

-The card also competes with the Preferred Rewards Gold Card from American Express UK, which offers twice the welcome bonus (10,000 Membership Rewards points).
-It also has no annual fee, but only for the first year (and then a £140 annual fee in subsequent years).
+This card competes with the Preferred Rewards Gold Card from American Express UK, which offers twice the welcome bonus (20,000 Membership Rewards points).
+It also has no annual fee, but only for the first year, and then a £140 annual fee in subsequent years.

 This card can be a good option for anyone wanting to get into the points game.

-No annual fee will allow you to build your points balance over a longer period of time, and a welcome bonus of 5,000 Membership Rewards points is decent for a no-annual-fee card.
+Because there’s no annual fee, you’ll be able to build your points balance over a longer period of time, and a welcome bonus of 10,000 Membership Rewards points is decent for an annual fee-free card.

 Featured image by Shutterstock